-Brave model 30W (Galley, Shower & Lavatory) 54 gal.
-Brave models 32V (Galley, Shower & Lavatory) 45 gal.
-Brave model 34D (Galley, Shower & Lavatory) 45 gal.
-Brave model 36M (Galley, Shower & Lavatory) 45 gal.
+Brave model 30W (Galley & Shower) 54 gal.
+Brave models 32V (Galley, Shower & Lavatory) Brave model 34D (Galley, Shower & Lavatory) 45 gal.
+Brave model 36M (Galley, Shower & Lavatory) 67 gal.

-WATER SYSTEM DRAIN VALVE LOCATIONS SYSTEM DRAIN VALVE LOCATIONS Water Lines: One (1) valve in the front cargo compartment on the passenger side of the coach.
+WATER SYSTEM DRAIN VALVE LOCATIONS SYSTEM DRAIN VALVE LOCATIONS Water Lines: One (1) valve in the front storage compartment on the passenger side of the coach.
 Open exterior shower faucet and lay shower head on ground.
 Also, to drain any water left in the city water line, place the tip of your finger inside the city water connection and gently press the backflow valve (small "button" in center of connector).
-Water Tank: One (1) valve near the water tank in the cargo compartment to the left (rear) of the entrance door on the passenger side of the coach.
-Water Heater: Drain plug on outside of coach, behind service door.
+Water Tank: One (1) valve near the water tank in a storage compartment on the passenger side of the coach.
+Water Heater: Drain plug on outside of coach, behind service panel.
 Use socket to remove drain plug.
-Water Heater By-Pass Valve By-pass valve is located in the front cargo compartments on the passenger side of the coach.
-Winterization (Antifreeze) Valve Valve with clear vinyl siphon tube is located in the front cargo compartment on the passenger side of the coach.
+Water Heater By-Pass Valve By-pass valve is located in a storage compartment with the water pump.
+Winterization (Antifreeze) Valve Valve with clear vinyl siphon tube is located in a storage compartment with the water pump.